Plastic Food Contact Materials Containing Substances Derived from Bamboo

 No, plastic food contact materials containing bamboo fibre and other bamboo substances are not allowed to be sold or imported into Ireland.

 3. Why are plastic food contact materials containing bamboo not allowed to be imported or sold in Ireland?

 Substances derived from bamboo e.g. ground bamboo and bamboo flour are not currently authorised for use with plastic food contact materials under Regulation (EU) No. 10/2011 on plastic materials and articles intended to come into contact with food.
-Only substances included in the European Union list of authorised substances under Annex I of Regulation (EU) No. 10/2011 are permitted for use.
+Only substances included in the European Union list of authorised substances under Annex I of Regulation (EU) No. 10/2011 are permitted for use, with some limited exceptions.

 In a summary of discussions of the Expert Working Group on Food Contact Materials published in June 2020, it was concluded that when unauthorised additives derived from bamboo are used in a polymer, the resulting material is a plastic and not in compliance with Regulation (EU) No 10/2011 when placed on the EU market as a plastic food contact material.